fierro-matias/stochastic-analysis-of-waste-characterization/README.md

 For each property, probability density functions are provided for both **main waste groups** and **representative waste mixtures**.

+Proximate Analysis (PA) and Elemental Analysis (EA) data are reported as provided in the original sources and subsequently normalized to a common representative basis to ensure comparability.

 ---

 ## Repository structure